 You want to make sure you’re doing the right things to help your new business stand out from other successful wedding planners, right?

 By not taking shortcuts you will be able to talk to your potential clients confidently and plan stunning weddings of the century.

-For starters, you should learn the necessary skills of a wedding planner.
+For starters, if you don’t have prior experience in wedding planning, you should take the time to learn the necessary skills of a wedding planner.

 There are many platforms to help you out.
 Search for online courses or enroll in educational programs hosted by professionals in the field.
 Consider joining organizations that offer certifications, e.g. the American Association of Certified Wedding Planners.

 Pro tip 💁 – Look for internships to gain some experience in event coordination.
 Contact your local wedding planners and let them know you want to assist with upcoming events and bridal shows (those are never stress-free, so it’s likely that most wedding planners will appreciate the extra pair of hands).

 Since you’ll be running an event planning business, consider learning about marketing, finance management, customer service, and other relevant topics as well.

 Consider joining networking events for wedding professionals and event planners to meet with other business owners and learn from them first-hand.
 This might require you to travel to big nearby cities (think New York City, San Francisco, Miami, and so on), but if you plan ahead, you can save on travel costs.

 2. Draft a solid business plan

 Once you’re confident with your skills in the wedding planning business, it’s time to create a business plan and start building your own business from the ground up.